arthuroc21/sqlportfolio/travels_uber.md

 SET dropoff_time = TO_TIMESTAMP (dropoff_time, 'YYYY-MM-DD HH24:MI:SS')::TIMESTAMP WITHOUT TIME ZONE + offset_sec * INTERVAL '1 second';
 ```

-* And that's all :) I'm gonna upload the sql file as well.
+* And that's all :) I'm gonna upload the sql file as well, a little bit different from what I showed here.
+The sql file already comes fixed, so It won't show any of the errors presented above.
 I'm very open to hear any tips or "smarter" ways of doing this, just reach me on my social medias, I'd be more than happy to learn more :)